TippyLion28/PyFlyff/README.md

 I'll continue to implement stuff and fixing bugs, but for now, enjoy yourself.

-I also made a Android Client that makes it easier for your to Dual Client using your Android Device.
+I also made an Android Client that makes it easier for your to Dual Client using your Android Device.

 Here is the link: https://github.com/ils94/FlyffUWebViewClient